collective/wildcard.cloudflare/README.txt

 Introduction
 ============

-This is a very simple package to integrate cloudflare with plone.app.caching.
+This is a very simple package to integrate cloudflare cache purgine with plone.app.caching.

 Usage
 -----